Benefits of Horse Riding & Equine Therapy

 The Benefits of Equine-Assisted Activities

 While riders focus on fun games or learning new horsemanship skills, they are also working on developing their physical strength.
-Motor skills, balance, and coordination are exercised constantly throughout activities due to the horse’s movement.
-The horse’s movement provides a similar rhythm and stride to a human stride.
-Equine-assisted physical therapy can include exercises to help with sitting, standing and walking.
+Motor skills, balance, and coordination are constantly exercised throughout activities due to the horse’s movement.
+The horse’s gait provides a similar rhythm and stride to a human stride.
+Equine-assisted physical therapy can include exercises to help with sitting, standing, and walking.
 Occupational therapy further improves fine motor, sensory, and attention skills.

-When the rider connects with the horse it provides comfort and security for the rider.
-Being in control of such a large animal can give the rider confidence and self-esteem which they may lack in other parts of their lives.
-Therapeutic riding also provides motivation for the rider.
-Each session they work on new skills and try to challenge themselves to get stronger and learn more horsemanship skills.
+When the rider connects with the horse,e it provides comfort and security for the rider.
+Being in control of such a large animal can give the rider confidence and self-esteem, which they may lack in other parts of their lives.
+Therapeutic riding also motivates the rider.
+Each session, they work on new skills and challenge themselves to get stronger and learn more horsemanship skills.

 The Olympic events recognize Lis Hartel as an accomplished equestrian of her time.
 The horsewoman was diagnosed with polio at the young age of 23.
 Lis inspired many as she worked with her horse for three years to overcome her disability.
 Thanks to the therapeutic riding, Lis went on to compete in the 1952 and 1956 Olympics.
 Lis Hartel was the first woman to win a medal in an equestrian Olympic event.